itsrojasleon/emaily/README.md

-# CoolEmails
+# Emaily

-Buy and Send Emails
+Buy and send Emails to your users

 ## Prerequisites
 > Node.js 10.7.0 or latest
 > Npm 6.1.0 or latest
+> Git 2.21.0 or latest

 ## Getting Started
 Download the repository